stevietv/Odin-ImageCarousel/README.md

-# Template Project

-Template Project including:

-* npm packages
-* webpack setup
-* eslint
-* prettier
+# Image Carousel Exercise

+A simple image carousel:

+* navigation buttons for previous and next
+* navigation dots for all items
+* auto scroll when no mouse over